ecelis/iridescence/CirrusLoad/README.md

 ### Bugs

+  * Some .jar dependencies should be fetched and untarred in the root directory /iridiscence before importing or building in Eclipse.
+    Later these dependencies will eb avaialble in a custom maven repository

-  * build.gradle md5has errors for mirth server jar
+  * build.gradle md5hash errors for mirth server jar

 ## License